-- The title page should look just like our example: the text should be centered, the title should be in all caps, and the spacing between the lines of text should be exactly as we specify in red (You can download templates here) - There is no page number on the title page.
+- The title page should look just like our example: the text should be centered, the title should be in ALL CAPS, and the spacing between the lines of text should be exactly as we specify in red (You can download templates here). - There is no page number on the title page.
 Numbering begins with Roman numeral ii on the copyright page.
 The numbering starts over again with Arabic numeral 1 on the first page following the front matter.
-In order to start the numbering over, you'll need to add a Next Page section break in Microsoft Word just before page 1. - Make sure that your title and your name appear the same on the title page, abstract page, and in the metadata that you enter into ProQuest. - Tables, figures, and text should not extend into the margins. - You do not need to include corresponding page numbers on the list of abbreviations. - The reference page included is a sample.
-Refer to your field's style guide (for example: MLA, APA, IEEE) for how to properly format your reference section. - All appendices should have a name and should appear in the table of contents.
+In order to start the numbering over, you'll need to add a Next Page section break in Microsoft Word just before page 1. - Make sure that your title and your name are the same on the title page, abstract page, and in the metadata that you enter into ProQuest.
+The formatting of the title on the abstract page and in the ProQuest metadata should be in Title Caps. - Tables, figures, and text should not extend into the margins. - You do not need to include corresponding page numbers on the list of abbreviations. - The reference page included is a sample.
+Refer to your field's style guide (for example: MLA, APA, IEEE) for how to properly format your reference section. - All appendices should have a name and should appear in the table of contents. - The minimum 1-inch margin is required on every page (all sides).
+We will accept left margins set at 1 1⁄2 inches if you want your thesis/dissertation to be bound.

-1 inch margin